Health impact of light rail systems: Access and mobility

 Chronic diseases are highly prevalent among individuals who do not have convenient food access.
 Many residents of food deserts rely on convenience stores, liquor stores, gas stations and drug stores to provide food items (Colorado Health Foundation, 2009).
-Light rail could contribute to lower rates of obesity and other nutrition-related chronic diseases, such as hypertension and diabetes, by increasing the likelihood that residents in food deserts can easily travel to neighborhoods with cheaper and healthier food options.
-Research also indicates improved access contributes to improved health outcomes.
-Similarly, having convenient and affordable light rail access could enable residents with little access to healthcare facilities the opportunity to travel to other neighborhoods with more healthcare providers.

-According to the Centers for Disease Control, individuals from low socioeconomic status are more likely than average to use transit as their principle mode for commuting.
+According to the Centers for Disease Control, minorities and individuals from low socioeconomic status are more likely than average to use public transit as their principle mode for commuting.
 However, they are often displaced disproportionately with light rail expansion.
 The most effective predictors of health, according to the National Institutes of Health, are income, poverty, population density, access to public transportation, access to affordable housing, environmental pollution (air and water).
-While public transportation is a necessary component of improving health of individuals of low socioeconomic status, policies must be changed to make the benefits equal with the challenges.
+Public transportation is found to be one of many necessary components of improving health of individuals of low socioeconomic status.